GlacioHack/geoutils/doc/source/quick_start.md

  - **easily handled georeferencing** operations on rasters and vectors,
  - performed numerical calculations **inherently respecting unvalid data**,
  - **naturally casted to a mask** from a logical operation on raster, and
- - **intuitively vectorized a mask** by harnessing overloaded subclass methods.
+ - **straightforwardly vectorized a mask** by harnessing overloaded subclass methods.

-Our result: a vector of high infrared absorption indexes at least 200 meters away from glaciers near Everest, which likely corresponds to **perennial snowfields**.
+**Our result:** a vector of high infrared absorption indexes at least 200 meters away from glaciers near Everest, which likely corresponds to **perennial snowfields**.

 For a **bonus** example on parsing satellite metadata and DEMs, continue below.